ossec/ossec-docs/docs/manual/output/reports-email-output.rst

 Examples
 --------

-Receive summary of all the authentication success
+Receive summary of all the authentication success alerts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The follow example added to ossec.conf will send a daily report on all authentication_success and sorted by the related feild srcip.
+The following example added to ossec.conf will send a daily report on all authentication_success alerts sorted by the related field srcip.

 .. code-block:: xml